 - Porter's Value Chain

-The value chain is a simple (graphical) method for identifying and describing a firms main functions and understanding how they contribute to value creation. (learn more)
+The value chain is a simple (graphical) method for identifying and describing a firm's main functions and understanding how they contribute to value creation. (learn more)

 - McKinsey 7S

-The McKinsey 7S is usefull for ensuring that you consider all aspects of the organisation when identifying its strengths and weaknesses.
+The McKinsey 7S is useful for ensuring that you consider all aspects of the organisation when identifying its strengths and weaknesses.
 The 7 Ses stand for: Structure, Systems, Style, Staff, Skills, Strategy and Shared Values. (learn more)